Last Updated on

 He also expected everyone in Ashgabat to walk the trail called “The Walk Of Health” at least once a year to get into better shape.

 But did Niyazov ever do the health walk himself?
-No, Niyazov himself watched his staff start the walk before he flew in his helicopter to the final stage of the walk to greet them on their successfully completed walk.
+No, Niyazov himself watched his staff start the walk before he flew in his helicopter to the final stage of the trail to greet them on their successfully completed walk.

 Niyazov outlawed ballet and circuses in 2001 for being unnecessary and not for being part of Turkmenistan’s traditional culture.